kabarton62/cybersec-tools-II/burpsuite/exercise2.md

 Modify the username and password to the correct username/password (admin/password) and **capture a screenshot of the modified request**. click **Forward**.

+## Using Burp Suite's Repeater tool
+### Challenge 3: Use Intruder to attack a file inclusion vulnerability
+1. Turn **Intercept** off.
+2. Select the **File Inclusion** button.
+3. Examine the HTTP GET request to /dvwa/vulnerabilities/fi/?page=include.php.
+The DVWA page that loads refers to the **?page=** parameter and suggests that a file can be _included_ by tampering with that paramter.
+Let's give it a try.

+Send the HTTP GET request to the Repeater tool and tamper with the request.
+1. Right-click the HTTP GET request.
+2. Select the **Repeater** tool tab.
+3. Change the file include.php in line 1 (GET /dvwa/vulnerabilities/fi/?page=include.php HTTP/1.1) to index.php.
+4. Click **Send**.
+5.